 - ALL State benefits, including working age benefits, retirement benefits and disability benefits.

-- £52 per year for every £500 of capital /savings held in excess of £4000.
+- £100 per year for every full £500 of capital /savings held in excess of £6000.
 (A calculation very similar to that undertaken by DWP and Local Councils when assessing applicants for some benefits).

-- £25 per week (£1300 per year) assumed to be received from anyone sharing accommodation with the applicant/ beneficiary if that person is an adult with income from sources other than disability payments.
-Actual contribution included if greater than £25 per week.
+- £25 per week (£1300 per year) assumed to be received from other adults aged 21 or over and sharing accommodation with the applicant/ beneficiary.
+This might include an adult child living with the beneficiary.

 - Regular grants received from other charities.

-- Net housing costs (rent or mortgage) and Council Tax after deducting any relevant benefit received.
+- Net housing costs (rent or mortgage) and Council Tax the applicant has to pay after taking into account any relevant benefits or reductions received.

 - Factoring costs, if applicable, up to a maximum of £1200 per year.

 This methodology is applied to both new applicants and existing beneficiaries, to establish their on-going qualification for assistance from the Society.
-It may, or may not, provide answers identical to income calculations used by other charities or agencies.
+It has been developed by the Society's Trustees and so it may well be different from the calculations used by other charities or agencies.

-Please note that the Society is unlikely to admit any applicant, or continue to support any beneficiary, who is subject to any bankruptcy / sequestration / voluntary agreement arrangements unless their trustee is willing to provide written assurance that charitable payments made by the Society will be disregarded in their calculations.
-The Society's payments are considerd to be made for the personal benefit of the beneficiary, not for her creditors.
+Please note that in addition to the above criteria, the Society is unlikely to admit any applicant (or continue to support any beneficiary) who is subject to any bankruptcy / sequestration / voluntary agreement arrangements unless the person administering the process provides a written assurance that charitable payments made by the Society will be disregarded in their calculations.
+This is because the Society intends its payments to be made for the personal benefit of the beneficiary, not for their creditors.